arangodb/docs-hugo/site/content/3.11/data-science/adapters/arangodb-dgl-adapter.md

 ---
 title: DGL Adapter
-menuTitle: ArangoDB-DGL Adapter
+menuTitle: DGL
 weight: 10
 description: >-
-  The ArangoDB-DGL Adapter exports graphs from ArangoDB into Deep Graph Library (DGL), a Python package for graph neural networks, and vice-versa
+  The DGL Adapter exports graphs from ArangoDB into Deep Graph Library (DGL), a Python package for graph neural networks, and vice-versa
 archetype: default
 ---
 The [Deep Graph Library (DGL)](https://www.dgl.ai/) is an